poetapp/poet-js/README.md

 })
 ```

 Notice you don't need to wait for the server's response to know the claim's ID.
-You don't even need to publish it! `claim.id` is readily available right after calling `createClaim`.
+You don't even need to publish it!
+`claim.id` is readily available right after creating the unsigned verifiable claim.

 ## Contributing